jayesh271184/DevOps-Tutorial/9.1-NagiOS/README.md

 1. Updating the packages
 - 2. Installing the latest version of Nagios XI

+### Resetting The Password
+Open an SSH or direct console session to your Nagios XI host and execute the following command:

+/usr/local/nagiosxi/scripts/reset_nagiosadmin_password.php --password=newpassword
+### Note: If you would like to use special characters in your password, you should escape them with "\".
+For example, if you want to set your new password to be "$new password#", then you can run:

+/usr/local/nagiosxi/scripts/reset_nagiosadmin_password.php --password=\$new\ password\#

 **Note**: You need a blank ubuntu lab before you proceed with installations.
 Any pre-installed tool/package might interfere with the installation process giving errors.
 So kindly, terminate the lab access and launch a fresh lab instance before you proceed with this demo.